KimEunSeop/KimEunSeop/README.md

 ## Welcome to my page 👋

-I'm Eunseop Kim, and I want to be the happiest engineer.
+I'm Eunseop Kim, and I want to be the happiest engineer 😄😄.

 My major is Computer Science and engineering.
 I'm 3th grade in KOREATECH.